 - 1. Event Client receives RSO training and 25Live username and password. - 2.
 Event Client requests space through 25Live. - 3.
 Scheduling and Event Coordinator receives request and responds within three to five business days. - 4.
-Once the event is scheduled, set up information and other event needs are arranged between the Scheduling Coordinator and Event Client (requestor).
-The Scheduling Coordinator determines if the event is a "checklist" event or basic event. - 5.
-For Checklist Events:
+If event is approved, once the event is scheduled, set up information and other event needs are arranged between the Scheduling Coordinator and Event Client (requestor).
+The Scheduling Coordinator determines if the event is a "checklist" event or basic event.

+5. For Checklist Events: